-But Ray and his wife always knew they wanted to be School of Rock owners, and after 8 years with SoR they opened their first location in Bryan/College Station followed by School of Rock The Colony!
+But Ray and his wife always knew they wanted to be School of Rock owners, and after eight years with School of Rock, they opened their first location in Bryan/College Station followed by School of Rock The Colony!
 Ray loves teaching, songwriting, and working with local musicians all day, every day.

 Kristin has a degree in English & Child Development from the University of North Texas, as well as a certification in Audio Engineering.
 She ran one of Texas' largest recording studios, working with artists such as Justin Timberlake, Timbaland, the Jonas Brothers, John Legend, and more.

 Since 2009, Kristin has been operating and opening new School of Rock locations from Texas to California, and everywhere in between.
 She and Ray opened their first school in College Station in 2019, and their second in The Colony in 2021.
-Kristin is currently an executive for a national franchise organization by day, and a musician by night.
+Kristin is currently an executive for a national franchise organization by day and a musician by night.
 Kristin has seen firsthand how incredible and life-saving this program is for its students, both young and old.

-Singing Teacher, Keyboard Teacher, Rookies Teacher
+Singing Teacher, Keyboard + Piano Teacher

 Floyd is a singer-songwriter from Dallas, TX.
 She’s had a love for Rock ‘N Roll from a very young age, listening to bands such as Led Zeppelin, AFI, The Used, and many others.

 Floyd got her start by playing local venues in the Dallas area, including House of Blues, The Palladium, and Freedom Fest.
-Her vocals gained the attention of one of her favorite artists, Kevin Martin of Candlebox, and was invited to sing with the band during their show in Dallas.
-In addition to Floyd’s live performance credits, she also has numerous worldwide song writing placements in commercials and television shows.
+Her vocals gained the attention of one of her favorite artists, Kevin Martin of Candlebox, and she was invited to sing with the band during their show in Dallas.
+In addition to Floyd’s live performance credits, she also has numerous worldwide songwriting placements in commercials and television shows.

 Floyd’s love for performance doesn’t stop at music.
 She is also the in-game host for three professional sports teams in the Dallas market and has appeared in several national television commercials.